-Have you ever thrown a basketball and landed it in the basket?
-It’s hard to get the ball in there: the ball is big and heavy to throw, and that hoop with the net is way above your head.
-But if you think that’s hard, try making a shot from hundreds of feet above!
+Do you think you could make a basketball shot from hundreds of feet above the hoop?
 Brett Stanford of Australia set up a basketball hoop at the bottom of a dam, then he threw the ball from 593 feet above it.
 As the video shows, the ball falls on a crazy curve thanks to the wind, then finally swishes through the hoop.
 He made the shot on his third try, sealing the world record — until someone else topped it with a 660 foot shot!

 Wee ones: What shape is a basketball?
 What shape does it look like from the side?